harshvardhan2004/FoodTrack-BI-Sales-Customer-Dashboard/README.md

-# 🍕 BizInsights Dashboard – Sales & Customer Analytics
+# 🍕 FoodTrack BI Dashboard – Sales & Customer Analytics

 ## 📌 Overview
 This project demonstrates how raw transactional data can be transformed into **business insights** using **SQL** and **Power BI**.